Chapter 10. Quotations

 In TEI,

 foreignmeans “not the main language of the text”.
-For many LEMDO editions, the main language is English.
-The language of the text is assumed to be English; you mark any other languages in the text with the
+For most LEMDO editions, the main language is English and the processor assumes that the language of the text is English unless we indicate otherwise in our encoding.
+Mark up words, phrases, and speeches in languages other than the text by wrapping them in the

 <foreign>